 Here is an example:

-Hire a Long Term Disability Attorney
+Working with a Long-Term Disability Attorney

-The Ortiz Law Firm offers a free consultation with no obligation to use our firm.
-During the call, you can ask any questions you have regarding your letter to your employer, and we will answer them.
+Our law experts will focus on your case so you can focus on your illness.
+At Ortiz Law Firm, we only get paid if you win your case, so you can seek help without worrying about upfront costs or unexpected bills.
+We offer a free case review with no obligation to use our firm.
+During the call, you can ask any questions you have regarding your claim, and we will answer them.
 To see how we can help you win your long-term disability case, call us at (888) 321- 8131.